Terms of Service

 5.4 Suspension.
 Company may suspend Customer's access to the Service for (a) material breach of these Terms, (b) failure to pay fees when due, (c) risk to the security or integrity of the Service, or (d) where required by law.

 5.5 Effect of Termination.
-Upon termination: (a) Customer's right to use the Service ends immediately; (b) Customer will pay all fees accrued through the termination date; (c) Company will make Customer Data available for export for [30] days, after which Company may delete it in accordance with its retention policies and applicable law; and (d) Sections that by their nature should survive will survive.
+Upon termination: (a) Customer's right to use the Service ends immediately; (b) Customer will pay all fees accrued through the termination date; (c) Company will make Resolved Company Data available for export in a commonly used machine-readable format for [30] days, after which Company may delete it in accordance with its retention policies and applicable law; (d) Resolved Company Data that Customer has already exported or synced to its own systems or CRM is Customer's data and remains with Customer, and nothing in these Terms requires Customer to delete it; (e) Company retains no Provider Lookup Data, which is not persisted beyond the visitor session; and (f) Sections that by their nature should survive will survive.
+The deletion obligations in this Section are the exclusive deletion obligations between the parties and are not enlarged by any obligation Company owes a third party.

 6. Acceptable Use